-- Test the hydraulic functions. - Check the steering. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse.
+- Test the hydraulic functions. - Check that steering is smooth and easy. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse at a slow speed.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
-If the braking distance is too long to stop safely, don't use the truck.
+If the braking distance is too long to stop safely, don't drive the truck.